jarvick257/udacity-drl-navigation/REPORT.md

 Implementation of a simple replay buffer without prioritization.
 This is a circular buffer with a specifiable size.

 ### model.py
 This file defines the neural net to be used for the q-networks.
-As the problem at hand is rather simple, so is the network with only one hidden layer.
+As the problem at hand is rather simple, so is the network, which has only a single hidden layer with 25 neurons.
+ReLu is used as activation function.

 ### utils.py
 Helper functions are defined here.
 So far there is only one for plotting the training progress.